StorjOld/downstream-farmer/README.md

   -n NUMBER, --number NUMBER
                         Number of challenges to perform.
 If unspecified, perform challenges until killed.
+  -p HISTORY, --history HISTORY
-  -p PATH, --path PATH  Path to save/load state from.
-The state file saves
+                        Path to save/load history from.
+The history file saves your farming tokens for each node you connect to.
+The default path is data\history.json.
-                        your last connected node, your farming tokens, your SJCX address, and other data.
-The default is data\state.json
   -s SIZE, --size SIZE  Total size of contracts to obtain in bytes.
 Default is
                         100 bytes
   -a ADDRESS, --address ADDRESS
                         SJCX address for farming.
-You only need to specify this the first time you connect after that, your address is saved by the node under your farming token -t TOKEN, --token TOKEN
+You can specify this if you have multiple identities and would like to farm under one of them.
+Otherwise by default, an address from your identity file (data\identities.json) will be
+                        used.
+  -t TOKEN, --token TOKEN
                         Farming token to use.
 If you already have a farming token, you can reconnect to the node with it by specifying it here.
-By default a new token will be obtained if you specify an SJCX address to use.
+By default a new token will be obtained.
+Any tokens obtained will be saved in the history JSON file.
   -f, --forcenew        Force obtaining a new token.
 If the node has been
                         reset and your token has been deleted, it may be necessary to force your farmer to obtain a new token.
+  -i IDENTITY, --identity IDENTITY
+                        Specify an identity file to  provide a signature to prove ownership of your SJCX address.
+The default path is data\identities.json.
+The file format should be a JSON dictionary like the following:
+                        {
+                           "your sjcx address": {
+                              "message": "your message here",
+                              "signature": "base64 signature from bitcoin\
+                                             wallet or counterparty",
+                           }
+                        }
+                        If an identity is specified in this file, it will be used for connecting to any new nodes.
+  -k, --keepalive       Will attempt to reconnect upon failure.
 ```

 This prototype performs three simple functions.
 It connects to the specified node, it requests a chunk (which also gives it the first chunk challenge and information to recreate the test file), and then it answers the chunk challenge.